Fertility

 Map your ovulation timing before your appointment

-If you're seeing a clinician about fertility or contraception, knowing your actual ovulation timing is more useful than knowing your average cycle length.
-The Fertility Window Calculator helps you translate your recent cycle history into a realistic fertile window estimate — providing a clearer starting point for clinical conversations about timing, contraception, or conception planning.
+If you're seeing a clinician about fertility or contraception, your personal ovulation timing across recent cycles is more useful than your average cycle length.
+The Fertility Window Calculator organises your cycle history into a concrete fertile window estimate before the appointment — so the conversation can focus on what the pattern means for your situation rather than reconstructing it from memory.

 What counts as the fertile window

-The fertile window is typically defined as the five days before ovulation and the day of ovulation itself.
-This reflects sperm survival (up to five days in optimal conditions) and egg viability (roughly 24 hours after ovulation).
+The fertile window spans roughly the five days before ovulation and the day of ovulation itself — six days total, reflecting the maximum sperm survival time and the brief egg viability window.

 When to seek clinical advice